2022–23 SDHL season

 The 2022–23 SDHL season was the sixteenth ice hockey season of the Swedish Women's Hockey League (SDHL).
 The season began on 16 September 2022 and concluded on 26 February 2023.
 Göteborg HC withdrew from the league on 2 November 2022, reducing the number of teams to nine for the remainder of the regular season.
+This season saw the SDHL become the first significant women's hockey league to allow bodychecking.

 The playoffs began on 1 March and concluded on 20 March 2023.
 Luleå HF/MSSK swept Brynäs IF Dam in the playoff finals to claim the club's sixth Swedish Championship title.

 Teams

 All ten teams from the 2021–22 SDHL season returned for the 2022–23 season.
 The increasing number of import players was reflected in the nationalities of team captains: AIK, Brynäs IF, HV71, and Luleå HF/MSSK had Finnish captains; Göteborg HC, Leksands IF, and SDE HF had Canadian captains; Linköping had a Norwegian captain; and Djurgårdens and MoDo had Swedish captains.

 On 2 November 2022, Göteborg HC announced its withdrawal from the league.
 The club opted to withdraw in an effort to avoid declaring bankruptcy, which would have also required the cessation of all of the club’s minor, junior, and para ice hockey activities.
 In addition to the club’s financial problems, the team had also failed to attract enough Swedish players to meet SDHL requirements.